Skip to main content

 What Are Andrew's Priorities?

-Andrew Sauer's three priorities for the CSD Board are improving resident communication through proactive service updates, applying technology to reduce staff workload and improve public information, and strengthening regional collaboration with the City of Big Bear Lake, BBARWA, and the Big Bear Fire Authority.
+Andrew Sauer's three priorities for the CSD Board are improving resident communication with proactive service updates and plain-language rate explanations, applying practical technology — including AI — to save money and do more with less, and strengthening regional collaboration with the City of Big Bear Lake, BBARWA, and the Big Bear Fire Authority.

 As one of five directors, I can't do any of this alone — but I can bring these priorities to every discussion and decision.